 - objectType the type object of interest, i.e. one of "Mix", "Cell", "Generator", "Scale Rule", "Harmony Rule", "Rhythm Rule", "Next Note Rule" - objectIndex the index of the object of interest, starting at 0 for the first object.
-If the objectType is "Cell", or "Mix", you do not provide this parameter. - parameterName the parameter of interest. - newValue the new parameter value to use.
-Special behavior for Rules: if you set newValue to be the name a built-in rule (e.g. "Major") for the parameter value, the parameter value will be set magically to that of the corresponding rule type.
-Otherwise, you'd need to set the rule value in the normal way, with a string looking something like "1 0 0.5 0 1 0.5 0 10.5 0 0.5"
+If the objectType is "Cell", or "Mix", you do not provide this parameter. - parameterName the parameter of interest. - If for parameterName you use "Rhythm Rules", "Scale Rules", "Harmony Rules", "Next Note Rules" [Note the PLURAL] then the method will set the Generator (or Cell) to the Cell rule with name specified in newValue. - There is a special case for this method, which is used only if objectType is "Generator" and it works as follows: